Best Beef Tallow for Face in 2026: 7 Things to Check Before You Buy

 How long does it take for beef tallow to show results on your face?

-Most people notice softer, less tight skin within the first week, especially after cleansing.
+Most people notice softer, less tight skin within the first week.
 The bigger changes — improved barrier resilience, less reactive skin, more balanced oil production — typically develop over two to four weeks of consistent daily use.
-If you're switching from a conventional moisturizer with synthetic ingredients, your skin may go through a brief adjustment period.
-Stick with it for at least three weeks before deciding it's not for you.